 Losing Weight Safely

-Don't rely on pills, powders or teas promising quick weight loss.
-Anything that seems too good to be true typically is, and some of these quick fixes can be dangerous.
+Don't rely on pills, powders or teas promising quick weight loss, per the Cleveland Clinic.
+Anything that seems too good to be true typically is (including the purported China Slim Tea results), and some of these quick fixes can be dangerous.

 The truth is that weight loss isn't easy.
-It takes a commitment to eating a healthy, calorie-controlled diet and exercising regularly.
+It takes a commitment to eating a nutritious, calorie-controlled diet and exercising regularly, according to the Mayo Clinic.
 No matter what a box of tea or a bottle of pills tells you, diet and exercise are the only proven effective ways to lose weight and keep it off.

 - U.S. National Library of Medicine: "Senna"

 - Columbia University: Go Ask Alice!
 "Diet Teas ... or Diet Tease?"